danielshanahan/FileMakerInventoryResources/_articles/017-Variants.md

 3. A creating script

 ### Calling Script

+Script: **create n number of variants**.
 The calling script simply sets up the timers, clears out any legacy data, sets global variables, and calls the searching script.

 ### Searching Script
-Honestly, I’m not sure what to call this script.
+Script: **explode variant row (rowMarker, [attributeList, sku]).**  Honestly, I’m not sure what to call this script.
 It is not a searching script as in a query or a find.
 Rather, its a bit like a mouse in a maze.
 The script runs through each iteration of all the variant options and puts them together.
 The processes is recursive using both a Loop/End Loop as well as calling itself.
 An If/Else condition tells the script to either:
 1. Go Deeper
 2. Create the new record